xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 So we can program 2^3 = 8 values.
 Which means 3E0 to 3E7
 3E0 = 992
 3E7 = 999
-Similarly we have to take into consideration the bits in the mask with 0's and accordingly the values are programmed

 ```
+Hence, the key here is the bits in the mask with 0's, according to which the values are programmed in the TCAM

 ## Header Definition - IPv6